Nurturing Sabbath Rhythms - Part Two

 ~ Count backwards from 10.

-Just determine ahead of time where your S.O.Y.O or S.O.S. will be located.
+Just determine ahead of time where your S.O.Y.O or S.O.S. will be located—you can designate several places.

 ~ Admit to yourself and others you need a short (or extended) break to collect your thoughts to readjust, rethink, and reset.